Think you have to spend hours at the gym or switch to a stringent diet to improve your health?

 Take a few minutes to reflect on your successes or write down your worries.

-Put a sticky note with the word "breathe" on it someplace where you will see it often — on your computer, for example.
+Put a sticky note with the word “breathe” on it someplace where you will see it often — on your computer, for example.
 Whenever you see it, focus on taking 10 deep, full breaths.
-Focused breathing slows your heart rate, reduces stress and helps you feel calmer and more relaxed.
+Focused breathing, including breathwork techniques, slows your heart rate, reduces stress and helps you feel calmer and more relaxed.